ilang-dev/i/README.md

 The motivation for this peculiar language is two-fold.
 First, there is a certain aesthetic appeal to creating a sufficiently expressive framework from a small set of general components.
-And second, this description of computation is particularly ammenable to important scheduling optimizations like fusion and tiling.
+And second, this description of computation is particularly amenable to important scheduling optimizations like fusion and tiling.

 𝚒-expressions